dart-lang/site-www/src/brand.md

 accounts, this means you should not use the Dart trademarks in the background, in your profile image or in your social media username.

-## Specific Rules for Proper Usage of the Dart Trademarks
+## Specific rules for proper usage of the Dart trademarks

 In addition to the general rules discussed above, below are specific rules governing the proper use of the Dart trademarks.